team-rook/chess-app/README.md

 Team Rooks is led by the great [Jacob Gillespie](https://github.com/jacobwgillespie).

-Visit SPRKY Chess live at [https://team-rook.herokuapp.com/](https://team-rook.herokuapp.com/)
+Play it for yourself at [https://team-rook.herokuapp.com/](https://team-rook.herokuapp.com/)!